-Finally, there is an affection due to the remoteness of our tropical possessions from "home and mother" and the lack of social amusements to which the soldier may have been accustomed.
-This is nostalgia, more familiar to us as homesickness, which often becomes a real disability.
+Homesickness.-Finally, there is an affection due to the remoteness of our tropical possessions from "home and mother" and the lack of social amusements to which the soldier may have been accustomed.
+This is nostalgia, more familiar to us as homesickness, which often becomes a very real disability.
 Its indications must be watched for among the men and steps taken to promote cheerfulness and contentment.

 Field Service.-If war is to be waged in a hot climate, the campaign should be planned for the most favorable season, if this is possible.
 It is to be expected that disease in war time will be largely in excess of that incident to field service in temperate zones.
 Care must, therefore, be taken to observe march and camp sanitation.
 Fatigue is to be obviated by light packs and frequent halts.
 Marches should be made in the cooler parts of the day.
 Crowding is prevented and ventilation ensured by an open order-as by using both sides of the road, leaving the middle clear.
 Advantage is taken of shade and the water-supply is carefully arranged for.
 Chilling is to be guarded against, chiefly because latent malaria is made active thereby.
 Quinin is given daily as a routine measure for the prevention of malaria, when this disease is to be feared.

-Change of Climate.-When debilitated by climatic conditions or illness, convalescence is apt to be protracted and imperfect.
-Under such circumstances it is desirable or even necessary to have a sojourn in some hill station, to spend a leave of absence in some cooler clime, or be invalided to the homeland.
-Neurasthenia, recurrent attacks of dysentery, pernicious malaria, or heatstroke usually necessitate a prolonged period of convalescence in the United States.
+When debilitated by climatic conditions or illness, convalescence is apt to be protracted and imperfect.
+Under such circumstances it is desirable or even necessary to have a sojourn in some hill station (as Baguio, in Northern Luzon), or to obtain a leave of absence and spend it in a cooler clime like North China, Japan, Australia, or the homeland.
+Neurasthenia and recurrent attacks of dysentery, pernicious malaria, or heatstroke usually necessitate a prolonged period of convalescence in the United States.
 Our experience indicates that removal to a winter climate invigorates those returned from tropical service most promptly.